Willard Katsande: Kaizer Chiefs

-On 15 August 2011 it was announced that Willard Katsande had joined the Kaizer Chiefs, after Chiefs manager Bobby Motaung saw his performance, while attending an international friendly match between Zimbabwe and Zambia.
+On 15 August 2011 Katsande joined Kaizer Chiefs, after Chiefs manager Bobby Motaung saw his performance while attending an international friendly match between Zimbabwe and Zambia.
 Katsande made his debut on 10 September 2011 in the MTN 8 final against Orlando Pirates coming in for Tshabalala in the 81st minute.
 In his first 12 league matches for Chiefs, Katsande got 5 yellow cards.
 Katsande won the Premier Soccer League and the Nedbank Cup in 2013 where he was the most booked player with 10 yellow cards including one red card.
 Katsande scored a long range scorcher after taking a few steps off the centre line in a 4–1 win over Bloemfontein Celtic on 21 July 2013 with his fellow countryman Knowledge Musona scoring on debut.

 Katsande scored his first official goal on 15 March 2014 in the Soweto derby against Orlando Pirates, the same team he made his debut against, being a header in the 61st minute in a 1–0 win.
 He scored almost on the goal line and headed past Senzo Meyiwa.
 Katsande was the biggest winner at the Kaizer Chiefs Awards on 21 May 2014.
 He won Players' Player of the Season, May Player of the Month, Fan Player of the Season and Online Player of the Season and Player of the Season awards.
 He pocketed R230 000 in total prize-money after taking home most of the Awards.
 He scored his second official goal for Chiefs in a 2–1 win loss to Black Leopards in the Nedbank Cup on 21 March 2015, exactly 371 days after scoring his first.
 He won the MTN8 and his second league title in 2014–15.